Trump administration downgrades EU mission to US

 "We don't exactly know when they did it, because they conveniently forgot to notify us," an EU official who is familiar with the matter told DW in an interview.

 "I can confirm that this has not been well received in Brussels," the person said, adding that the issue and an official EU response was still being discussed.
-Meanwhile, EU officials in Brussels said on Tuesday that per protocol, the diplomatic rank of David O'Sullivan, the EU's ambassador to Washington, had been reinstated.

 After the delegation noticed that the EU's Washington ambassador had not been invited to certain events late last year, officials organizing the state funeral for President George H.W.
 Bush provided final confirmation to EU diplomats that the status of the representation had in fact been downgraded.
 Diplomats believe the downgrade must have been implemented in late October or early November.